 Most Influential Images – elt sparks.
 “Pictures can create an atmosphere where change is possible.” – James Nachtwey The 100 most influential photos published in a website by time magazine is the perfect SPARK to talk about the power of images.

 Striking and powerful images engage students towards deeper discussion where they not only describe the image, but also speculate on the stories behind them.
+This lesson culminates in a task where students choose an image from the internet and talk about why it is influential and representative of 2016.
+CONTEXT – Image spark: Show Ss the ‘Man on the Moon’ image (see above).
 A world map of every country’s tourism slogan.
 Google's Year in Search - Google Trends.
 25 ideas for using audio scripts in the ELT classroom.
 Philip Haines is the Senior Consultant for Oxford University Press, Mexico.